the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 - integrate a self-registering factory into Algo

 That way in the future it will be sufficient, to simply derive off AlgoRunner with a specific method and after compiling, it simply is there, listed inside that combo box.
+That way after compiling and creating a Designer DLL (CMake target "DesignerPlugin"), the whole would be even runnable from within Qt Designer using the "preview" functionality, so not even an application around would be neccessary.
+Future music, gotto go implement it :smile: